The meaning of the work

 An ever more drastic selection policy so that only berries showing no defect are retained.
 The raw material must be flawless.
 The volume selected for the first wine of Ducru-Beaucaillou has been severely reduced (from 16,000 cases in 2002 to 8000 in recent vintages).
 The first selection of bunches made in the vineyard is completed in the vat room with optical sorting of the grape berries.
 The sorting lines are longer and more efficient… Ultimately, at the end of vinification, each batch will be tasted several times by the in-house committee under the supervision of the consultant oenologist Eric Boissenot, to consider its status… selection, selection!

-Experimentation with a battery of oak vinification vats, and also new-generation (“smart”) conical stainless-steel tanks of small capacity (60/80 hectolitres), has made it possible to work with great accuracy and ultimately to express the identity of each plot and micro-plot.
+Experimentation with a battery of new-generation (“smart”) conical stainless-steel vinification vats of small capacity (60/80 hectolitres), has made it possible to work with great accuracy and ultimately to express the identity of each plot and micro-plot.
 This accuracy is also found in the blends, made with a precision never reached before (down to less than 0.3% in the blend), remarkable for their purity, integrity and clarity.

 This quest for perfection bears witness to the human ingenuity ceaselessly at work in both viticulture and oenology in Bordeaux.
 At Ducru-Beaucaillou, we enthusiastically greet this competitive scientific spirit that nourishes the wine world in general, and Bordeaux in particular.